Research Internship: Korea Studies (Spring 2020)

 • Enrolled or completed a BA or MA in International Relations, Political Science, Economics, Korean/Asian Studies, or any related field; excellent skills in the Microsoft Office suite

 • Korean language proficiency preferred

 • To apply, candidates must submit a resume, cover letter, and an approximately five (5) page writing sample to HKazianis@nationalinterest.org.
 Please include the name of the internship in the subject line of the email.

 The Center will contact only those candidates who are extended an interview.
 Please note that this internship is unpaid.
-The new intern will ideally be prepared to start early September 2019.
+The new intern will ideally be prepared to start in January or early February of 2020.
 Applications will be assessed on a rolling basis.